 If I don’t keep it simple, I often wind up procrastinating and not getting it done in the first place.
 Which, of course, totally defeats the reason for meal prepping in the first dang place.

 When I’m meal prepping dinners to use at a later date, there are a handful of must-have meal prep items I like to use and keep on hand to make the process simpler, safer, and easier to thaw.
 It’s not an extensive list, and I’m sure other bloggers and experts have lists full of different items.

 These are the things I use on a regular, rotating basis to stay on top of meal prep and help make my weeknights easier.

-I try to stick with a few core principals when it comes to dinnertime must-have meal prep needs:
+I try to stick with a few core principals when it comes to my prep items:

 - Is it washable?

 I need everything in my kitchen to be easily washed, by hand.
 Living in NYC has meant, for us, that I haven’t had a dishwasher in almost 10 years, so easy handwash items are incredibly important as far as I am concerned.
 I need crevices to be easily cleaned, and the whole appliance or dish, whichever it is, to not need an overnight soak in order to rid it of staining or mess.

 - Can it be stacked or easily grouped together?

 I have just one fridge in my home with an attached freezer; we don’t have a backup fridge or freezer available in our small apartment.
 And my storage space is small.
 So when it comes to those must-have meal prep items, everything – from storage capacity to overall size and use – has to make sense.

 - Is it unbreakable, or close to being unbreakable?